syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ### Resource

-It groups the number of dates under each resource and is applicable only on the scheduler views such as day, week, work week views.
+It groups the number of dates under each resource.

 {% tabs %}
 {% highlight xaml %}